AbdulrahmanAlsumaih/PasswordGeneratorAPI/README.md

 `group_type` will always be either `group` or `constant`, with the same meanings of those terms as is found in the `allowed_characters` section.

-If some element of the `violations` section is not provided in the config JSON, or if it is defined as `null`, that element has no rule to enforce.
+If some element of the `violations` section is not provided in the POST request, or if it is defined as `null`, that element has no rule to enforce.

 ### Here's an example of a `violations` section.